rphln/Swordsong/mechanics.md

   - Once per turn, a character can perform a basic attack against any opponent within their reach by using two action points.

-  - Once per turn, a character will perform a counter-attack when an opponent within their reach attacks them.
+  - A character will simultaneously perform a counter-attack when an opponent within their reach attacks them.

   - Upon being attacked, the defender will take damage equal to the